 Wax and Oil Best Colored Pencils – The Difference

-The important features to look out in a “good colored pencils set” include
+The important features to look out for in a “good color pencil set” include

 - ease to layer and blend,

 - durability and softness of the lead core.

 You would be interested to hear that wax and oil-based color pencils are up in the charts for the mentioned features.
 But what should you and I consider in making the choice for the best type of art pencils – Oil or Wax?

 Fact – the differences between wax and oil colored pencils are not that distinct.
 Many are not aware that both wax and oil-based colored pencil contains wax within them.
 It’s just that oil-based cores have a higher oil content.

 Regardless of wax cores or oil cores, color pencils generally have many common characteristics and their uniqueness differs in areas of coloring, texture, and handling.